Kingcom/armips/Readme.md

 # 2. Installation

 ## 2.1 Download binary
-Download the latest Windows 32-bit binary from the [Automated ARMIPS builds](http://buildbot.orphis.net/armips) site.
+Download the latest Windows 32-bit binary from the [Automated armips builds](http://buildbot.orphis.net/armips) site.
 You will need the [Microsoft Visual Studio 2015 x86 Redistributable](https://www.microsoft.com/en-US/download/details.aspx?id=48145).

 ## 2.2 Building from source

-The latest code is available at the [ARMIPS GitHub repository](https://github.com/Kingcom/armips).
+The latest code is available at the [armips GitHub repository](https://github.com/Kingcom/armips).
 Make sure to also initialize and update submodules.
 This can be accomplished with one command:
 ```bash
 $ git clone --recursive https://github.com/Kingcom/armips.git
 ```